Today, the web generates millions of orders in the background of multichannel commerce. Usually, these orders don’t have source codes.

 If a match is not found, you may consider letting the order activity align with the past mailing list within your designated match window.

-If your business experiences important seasonal variations, this leads to a preference for mailing campaigns that were sent before and closely aligned with the peak season, resulting in more appropriate results.
+If your business experiences significant seasonal variations, this leads to a preference for mailing campaigns that were sent before and closely aligned with the peak season, resulting in more effective outcomes.

-Hence, it is important to evaluate the outcome of each mailing independently and incorporate the results holistically to address any potential skewing.
+Hence, it is essential to evaluate the outcome of each mailing independently and incorporate the results holistically to address any potential bias or skewing that may occur.

 Accurate matchback reporting is dependent on the use of suitable date ranges.